-For $95, you can get 75,000 Marriott Bonvoy points after you spend $3,000 in the first 3 months of card opening.
+For a limited time, you can get 100,000 Marriott Bonvoy points after you spend $3,000 in the first 3 months of card opening.
 If you are under 5/24, this is definitely a great card to get if you are looking for hotel stays.
 Keep in mind these free certificates have a 12-month expiration date.

 If you haven’t seen Rob’s article of the Top 5 Aspirational Marriott Properties, there were a few gems that are less than category 7.
 One of my favorites I am looking forward to is the JW Marriott Phu Quoc Emerald Bay Resort and Spa in Vietnam.

 Let’s check out a few other locations you can stay at.

 Locations you can stay at for 50,000 points or less:

 - The Ritz-Carlton Bali (40,000 off-peak, 50,000 standard, 60,000 peak)

 - Le Méridien Bora Bora (50,000 off-peak, 60,000 standard, 70,000 peak)

 - The St. Regis Singapore (40,000 off-peak, 50,000 standard, 60,000 peak)

 - Waikiki Beach Marriott Resort & Spa (40,000 off-peak, 50,000 standard, 60,000 peak)